-From learning activities to crafts, find many fun bunny activities for your kids.
-Find ideas that are perfect for your Easter theme or spring theme unit and lesson plans in preschool and pre-k.
+From learning activities to crafts, find many fun bunny activities for preschoolers.
+Find ideas that are perfect for your Easter theme or Spring theme unit and lesson plans.

-I used to live outside of Dallas in a neighborhood that was completely overrun by bunnies.
+I used to live outside of Dallas in a neighborhood that was completely overrun by rabbits.
 They were all over the place…. eating our flower beds, tormenting our dogs, and nearly scaring the life out of me.
-Have you ever started digging in a flowerbed only to have 3 baby bunnies jump out at you?
+Have you ever started digging in a flowerbed only to have three baby bunnies jump out at you?
 I’m surprised that my neighbors didn’t call 911 after hearing my screams of terror.

-The little furry creatures can be a bit of a nuisance at times, but their cuteness always brings a smile to my face…even when I’m running down the middle of the street trying to catch them so that I can stuff them back in their nest.
+The little furry creatures can be a bit of a nuisance at times, but their cuteness always brings a smile to my face…even when I’m running down the middle of the street trying to catch them so I can stuff them back in their nest.

 Paper Bag Bunny Craft

-Kids can create cute bunny bags to house some Easter-themed treats.
+Get out the white paper lunch bags to create this fun bunny craft for preschoolers.
 Let them cut out the ears to get some practice with their scissor skills.
 Provide them with a tray of materials to create an open-ended creative activity.